 Creating a company culture that encourages professional development is tough.
 Sometimes the speedbumps along the way can seem insurmountable.
 But you can make it happen with a determined, empathetic approach.

 Let’s say you have a cashier — someone who stands out as a hard-working, passionate individual.
 They could make a great manager: they buy into the company philosophy, are a brand advocate, and help motivate coworkers every day.
-But the same skills that make them a stand-out hourly employee don’t always translate to more supervisory roles.
+But the same skills that make them a stand-out hourly employee don’t always translate into more supervisory roles.

-It seems easier to bring in an outside manager, someone with experience in the soft skills a managerial position requires, than promote from within.
+It seems easier to bring in an outside manager, someone with experience in the soft skills a managerial position requires than promote from within.
 Unfortunately, that’d undo a lot of the work you’ve put in towards building a culture of growth and development.

 Start training that cashier.
 Expect their mistakes.
 Encourage them taking small risks regardless.
 Foster their curiosity.

 The more trust and confidence that builds, the more learning and developing happens.